Techcatchers/PyLyrics-Extractor/README.md

 ## Copyright Information

-I have only been extracting lyrics for Educational Purposes only.
+I have only been extracting lyrics for Educational Purposes.
 The chatbots I mentioned at the start are all being used for Non-commercial Purposes.

-If you are planning to use this library for commercial purposes then I request you to have a look at the terms and policies of these websites and scrape lyrics only from sites which allow their content to be scraped and used commercially.
+If you are planning to use this library for commercial purposes then do have a look at the terms and privacy policies of these websites and scrape lyrics only from sites which allow their content to be scraped and used commercially.

 At the end I would say do respect the website's servers and please don't bombard with a lot of requests at once, else you are bound to get an error.